lehins/massiv/README.md

       computed with the `evaluateAt` function.
     * `P` - Array with elements that are an instance of `Prim` type class, i.e. common Haskell primitive types: `Int`, `Word`, `Char`, etc. Backed by the usual `ByteArray`.
     * `U` - Unboxed arrays.
 The elements are instances of the `Unbox` type class.
 Just as fast as `P`, but has a wider range of data types that it can work with.
 Notable data types that can be stored as elements are `Bool`, tuples and `Ix n`.
     * `S` - Storable arrays.
 Backed by a pinned `ByteArray`s and elements are instances of the `Storable` type class.
     * `B` - Boxed arrays that don't have restrictions on their elements, since they are represented as pointers to elements, thus making them the slowest type of array, but also the most general.
 Arrays of this representation are element strict, in other words its elements are kept in Weak-Head Normal Form (WHNF).
-    * `N` - Also boxed array, but unlike the other representations its elements are in Normal Form, i.e. in a fully evaluated state and no thunks or memory leaks are possible.
+    * `N` - Also boxed arrays, but unlike the other representation `B`, its elements are in Normal Form, i.e. in a fully evaluated state and no thunks or memory leaks are possible.
 It does require `NFData` instance for the elements though.
     * `M` - Manifest arrays, which is a general type of array that is backed by some memory representation, therefore any of the above `P`, `U`, `S`, `B` type of arrays can be converted to `M` in constant time with `toManifest` function.
 It is mostly useful during constant time